gravityflow/gravityflowvacation/readme.txt

 == ChangeLog ==

+= 1.0.0.2 =
+- Fixed an issue where capabilities are not available to roles.

 = 1.0.0.1 =
 - Fixed an issue where the approved calculation ignores workflow which don't end in an approval step.